Kenya's Lake Baringo: Surviving hippo and crocodile attacks

 "I am scared that if I go near the waters, an attack may happen again, and I am also afraid that the lake may find me even here because it keeps moving," Mrs Keben adds.

 Acting on behalf of the community, 66 residents have filed a law suit against the government, accusing it of failing to respond to the climate crisis.
-A similar law suit was filed last year, but it has not yet been finalised.
+A similar lawsuit was filed last year, but it has not yet been finalised.

 The latest lrgal action coincides with the government and African Union (AU) co-hosting the first ever Africa climate summit in the capital, Nairobi, with President William Ruto arriving in an energy-saving electric car.